-‘Pokemon GO’ Gen 4 Pokemon And Higher Level Cap Reportedly Coming In Future Updates, Per ‘Bleeding Cool’
+‘Pokemon GO’ Generation 4 Pokemon And Higher Level Cap Reportedly Coming In Future Updates

 — Wired Focus (@Wiredfocus) April 29, 2018

-In addition to Pokemon GO supposedly getting Gen 4 creatures and all the other aforementioned changes, ReversalYouTube added that, per PokemonDoctorYT’s claimed conversation with Niantic’s Hanke, there are a few changes that are “100 percent confirmed,” including an option for users to submit PokeStops, the “GO Fest 2” event, and even more actions to be taken against players who use spoofing software to improve their chances of catching rare Pokemon in the game.
+In addition to Pokemon GO supposedly getting Generation 4 creatures and all the other aforementioned changes, ReversalYouTube added that, per PokemonDoctorYT’s claimed conversation with Niantic’s Hanke, there are a few changes that are “100 percent confirmed,” including an option for users to submit PokeStops, the “GO Fest 2” event, and even more actions to be taken against players who use spoofing software to improve their chances of catching rare Pokemon in the game.

-As of this writing, Niantic has yet to confirm any of the purported changes to Pokemon GO, including the Gen 4 Pokemon, increases to level cap, and the supposed attempts to make the game more balanced.
-But ComicBook wrote that the possible introduction of Gen 4 creatures shouldn’t be surprising, as there are still more than 400 Pokemon that have yet to be introduced to the game.
-As such, the publication speculated that the Gen 4 update might come “sooner, as opposed to later,” adding that some players are expecting the new creatures to drop sometime in the late summer or early fall.
+As of this writing, Niantic has yet to confirm any of the purported changes to Pokemon GO, including the Generation 4 Pokemon, increases to level cap, and the supposed attempts to make the game more balanced.
+But ComicBook wrote that the possible introduction of Generation 4 creatures shouldn’t be surprising, as there are still more than 400 Pokemon that have yet to be introduced to the game.
+As such, the publication speculated that the Generation 4 update might come “sooner, as opposed to later,” adding that some players are expecting the new creatures to drop sometime in the late summer or early fall.